-The candidate can describe the operational procedures for reporting problems, know when work should be stopped due to problems being identified and what the reporting arrangements are for reporting such problems.
+The learner can describe the operational procedures for reporting problems, know when work should be stopped due to problems being identified and what the reporting arrangements are for reporting such problems.
+7.8 Describe the needs of other occupations and how to communicate effectively within a team when removing licensed asbestos.